jagotu/BACIL/thesis_text/thesis_text.md

 ### Sequence references

 As mentioned in [Extensive normalisation](#extensive-normalisation), sequences of items in a table are stored in a way that requires either implementing column semantics in the parser or the invoker knowing logical table internals.
-As our table parsers are generated from a definition file, including sequence semantics would require expanding both the generator and the definition file.
-Instead, we decided to leave the responsibility on the invoker, resulting in code like this (from [CLIType](https://github.com/jagotu/BACIL/blob/master/language/src/main/java/com/vztekoverflow/bacil/runtime/types/CLIType.java#L72)):
+As we generate our table parsers from a definition file, including sequence semantics would require expanding both the generator and the definition file.
+Instead, we leave the responsibility on the invoker, resulting in code like this (example from the `CLIType` class):

 ```Java
 if(type.hasNext())